 |Output (Regulated Negative Output)

 Now I am going to show you a couple of simple circuits we can make using 7912 and I will also tell you about its important features.
-The circuits I am sharing are actually very simple and you don’t need to have an advanced knowledge of electronics.
+The circuits I am sharing are very simple and you don’t need to have advanced knowledge of electronics.

 As you can see, apart from 7912, only two bypass capacitors are used.
 These capacitors should be placed as close to 7912 as possible.
-You can omit the input capacitor if 7912 is placed within 3 inches of the main supply capacitor but output capacitor is highly recommended to avoid distortion in the output voltage.
-Input capacitor is 10uf/50v and output capacitor is rated at 1uf / 50V but you can use film capacitor of 105PF rating as well here.
+You can omit the input capacitor if 7912 is placed within 3 inches of the main supply capacitor but the output capacitor is highly recommended to avoid distortion in the output voltage.
+The input capacitor is 10uf/50v and the output capacitor is rated at 1uf / 50V but you can use a film capacitor of 105PF rating as well here.

 Being a linear voltage regulator, 7912 is not very efficient and it wastes a lot of energy as heat.
 The more the gap between input and output voltage, the more energy it will waste by generating heat.
-You can use following formula to calculate how much energy is being wasted as heat.
+You can use the following formula to calculate how much energy is being wasted as heat.

 (Input Voltage – 12) x Output Current

-If you are using a 24V power supply as input source for your 7912 and your load is pulling 1 Amp from the 7912 then following is how we will calculate the energy being wasted.
+If you are using a 24V power supply as an input source for your 7912 and your load is pulling 1 Amp from the 7912 then the following is how we will calculate the energy being wasted.